Speech & Language Development

 The development of a strong oral language foundation – phonology, vocabulary, grammar – is essential for learning to read and to write.
 Being competent in oral and written language is crucial for social and academic success.
 We also know that competent social and academic skills are important for positive self-esteem and for developing individuals who are better prepared to navigate the challenges of family, school and workplace cultures.

-a child may have multiple speech errors and problems with word-finding, grammatical forms and following the ‘flow’ of conversation
+A child may make multiple speech errors and have problems with word-finding, grammatical forms and following the ‘flow’ of conversation

-Services are provided in small groups of 3 (maximum) in1.5 hour sessions, 2 x's a week -- to address each student's needs with specific individualized strategies.
-The setting is highly interactive to cultivate mutual learning and hands-on intervention that is pencil to paper based to insure multi-sensory learning.
+Services are provided in small groups of preferably 2 (3 maximum) in 1.5 hour sessions, 2 x a week to address each student's needs with specific individualized strategies.
+The setting is highly interactive to cultivate mutual learning and hands-on intervention that is pencil to paper based to ensure multi-sensory learning.

 Contact: (508) 627-7809 & (508) 614-0906